vestigiastudios/website/content/home/slider.md

   cta_icon = "user-astronaut"

 [[item]]
-  title = "Twitter"
-  content = "Follow us on twitter to be aware of the latest advances in our games." align = "center"
+  title = "Follow us on Twitter" content = "Follow us on Twitter to be aware of the latest advances in our games." align = "center"

   overlay_color = "#555"  # An HTML color value.